MRAP12/Pulsar-Nitro/README.md

+# Mario Kart Nitro

+Mario Kart Nitro is an in-progress distribution created by MRAP12 and the Nitro Team.
+It will contain a mix of retro and custom tracks, as well as some of the original tracks.
+The distribution will release in 2027.

 # Pulsar

 Pulsar is a Mario Kart Wii Kamek-Based engine to create CT distributions.
 It comes with its own [software](../main/PulsarPackCreator/Executable) to aid in building custom distributions, and multiple quality of life features: